mayurdongare269/mayurdongare-referral-credit/README.md

 🔗 GitHub: [@mayurdongare269](https://github.com/mayurdongare269)
 💼 LinkedIn: [Mayur Dongare](https://www.linkedin.com/in/mayur-dongare-7b813a296)

-*Built with dedication for the FileSure Full Stack Developer Internship - 2024*
+*Developed as part of the FileSure Full Stack Developer Internship Assessment - 2025*

 ---

 ## 🙏 Acknowledgments

 Special thanks to:
-- **FileSure** for the incredible internship opportunity
+- **FileSure** for the internship assessment opportunity
 - **Clerk** for seamless authentication
 - **MongoDB Atlas** for reliable database hosting
 - **Vercel & Railway** for smooth deployment